-After months of mystery, we can now buy the Nintendo Switch from various retailers in the UK.
-But while we love the look of the hardware and can't wait to have a home console that we can also use as a portable, what really matters is the games lineup.
+After months of mystery, you can now buy the Nintendo Switch from various retailers in the UK.
+But while we love the look of the hardware and having a home console that we can also use as a portable, what really matters is the games lineup.

-The good news is that while the initial launch selection is slim, there's plenty more on the way in 2017 to keep Switch owners occupied, with both a great selection of Nintendo's own games and enough third-party titles to give fans hope that the Switch will have better support than the Wii U did.
+The good news is that while the initial launch selection was slim, there have been plenty more games since to keep Switch owners occupied, with both a great selection of Nintendo's own games and enough third-party titles to give fans hope that the Switch will have better support than the Wii U did.

-So without further ado, here are the Switch games we love so far, and the ones we really can't wait to get our hands on.
+So without further ado, here are the Switch games we love so far.

 Best Nintendo Switch games